Corneal Ulcers On Your Dogs Or Cat’s Eye

 Fluorescein dye strips are used to detect and demonstrate that there is a tear or abrasion on the surface of the cornea.
 First the eye is anesthetized with a drop of topical anesthetic (such as lidocaine or tetracaine).
 Then the strips are moistened with saline and the dye allowed to flow out over the cornea.
 The eye is then gently washed with saline to remove all excess dye.
-In a normal eye no dye remains on the cornea.
+In a normal eye, no dye remains on the cornea.
 Fluorescein dye attaches only to raw abraded areas where it can be seen when viewed with an ultraviolet light source through an ophthalmoscope.

 A Schirmer Tear Test:

 A second test used to evaluate the eye is the Schirmer tear test.
-This test measures the amount of tears present in the eye.
+This test measures the quantity of tears present in the eye.
 One cause of corneal ulcers is a lack of adequate tear flow.

 Measure Your Pet’s Intraocular Pressure: